Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 If you run into a case where
 you can't find any low relative error spikes, descaling can be highly destructive.
-It's instead recommended to downscale as you would normally, or to not mess with scaling at all.
+It's instead recommended to resize as you would normally, or to not mess with scaling at all.